Expand Data Freshness Options by Using Tableau Bridge

 Use Tableau Bridge with Tableau Online to do any of the following:

-Schedule refreshes for extracts of the following types of data:
+Schedule refreshes for extracts.
+You can schedule refreshes of the following types of data:

-On-premises data, including file-based data, or relational data when you do not want to publish with a live connection.
+On-premises data, including file-based data such as Excel, or relational data when you don't want to publish with a live connection.

 HortonWorks Hadoop Hive